jukian22/jukian22/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on leetcode
-- 🌱 I’m currently learning python
+- 🐍 I’d like to learn python
-- 😄 Pronouns: he/him
+- ☠ Pronouns: I feel ancient and left behind by technology
-- ⚡ Fun fact: I have a dog named Sherlock
+- 🐕 Fun fact: I have a dog named Sherlock